mikelikesrobots/mikelikesrobots.github.io/blog/2024-04-03-coordinating-with-lambda/index.md

 ### Executing the Functions

-Lambda functions have a large selection of ways that they can be executed.
+Lambda functions have a huge variety of ways that they can be executed.
 For example, we could set up an API Gateway that is able to accept API requests and forward them to the Lambda, then return the results.
 One way to check the possible input types is to access the Lambda, then click the "Add trigger" button.
 There are far too many options to list them all here, so I encourage you to take a look for yourself!

 ![Lambda add trigger button](./img/lambda-function-diagram.webp)